OKScienceDE/Open-Science-Workshop-on-the-33C3/notes.md

    + paying more money to the publisher
    + goleden open access
    + APC not necessary (other business models) - diamond open access
+   + using repositories (not necessarily peer reviewed)
+   + green open access
+   + cost much lower than price (for most publishers)
+   + publishers add reputation (we can not replace that immediately)
+   + impact factor plays a huge role
+ - Open Data